 Why favor Scrum?
 Sure enough, it’s no one-size-fits-all methodology, it works no magic.
 Still, we heavily stand by the claim that Scrum is all about agility, value, transparency, and flexibility.

-Since we first went Scrum back then in 2008, it has helped us successfully cope with myriads of high-risk mobile app development projects.
+Since we first went Scrum back then in 2008, it has helped us successfully cope with myriads of high-risk Android and iOS app development projects.
 Whether it came to loosely defined or changing requirements, critical time-to-market or ROI demands — Scrum handled it all nice and easy, and here’s how.

 Customers are often afraid of getting stuck at the very beginning with too much planning and ideation hassle.
 That’s no sin: they are eager to get down to business, ASAP.
 Scrum helps it out with a fast start, meaning you can nail down the initial high-level requirements for sprint 1 right away, during sprint 0.